r0otChiXor/axiom/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package pivxd/pivx-qt for Debian-based Linux systems.
-If you compile pivxd/pivx-qt yourself, there are some useful files here.
+This directory contains files used to package castled/castle-qt for Debian-based Linux systems.
+If you compile castled/castle-qt yourself, there are some useful files here.

-## pivx: URI support ##
+## castle: URI support ##

-pivx-qt.desktop  (Gnome / Open Desktop)
+castle-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install pivx-qt.desktop
+	sudo desktop-file-install castle-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your pivxqt binary to `/usr/bin` and the `../../share/pixmaps/pivx128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your castleqt binary to `/usr/bin` and the `../../share/pixmaps/castle128.png` to `/usr/share/pixmaps`

-pivx-qt.protocol (KDE)
+castle-qt.protocol (KDE)